How to Copy Windows Operating System to USB Flash Drive Easily

-1. Connect the USB drive to computer.
+1. To backup computer to USB flash drive, first connect the USB drive to computer.
 Install and launch AOMEI Backupper.
 Click System Backup under Backup tab.

 2. Select the USB flash drive that you want to copy operating system to.
 No need to manually choose system drive.
 AOMEI Backupper takes care of that.

 3. There are three options in the lower-left corner provided for customized configuration.
 Click Start Backup on completion.

-Options: This offers password protect backup image, compression and split backup images options.
+Options: This offers backup image encryption, compression and splitting options.

-Scheme: This helps you auto delete old backups when backup image amount overpass the value you set.
+Backup Scheme: This helps you auto delete old backups when backup image amount overpasses the value you set.
+You can also choose from full backup, incremental backup and differential backup here.

 AOMEI Backupper strives to make difficult issues effective and easy.
 The event that copy operating system to flash drive cannot be completed using Windows tools is possible achieved via AOMEI Backupper.
 If necessary, restore system from USB drive to save your PC.
 After copying, you can do what you want with that USB drive, for example clone USB bootable drive.
 Other than copying OS to USB, you are able to backup files to OneDrive Cloud with this software as well.

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.